Highway 1, my favourite drive, wrapped around the California coastline

 PART TWO: HOW DID I GET INTO PILATES?

 Believe it or not, I took my first Pilates class at the same California campus.
-This teacher was a strict, no-nonsense, older Jewish lady who rode to campus on her bike and taught in 80s style leotard and tights.
-All I remember thinking was 𝘐 𝘩𝘢𝘵𝘦 𝘵𝘩𝘦 𝘩𝘶𝘯𝘥𝘳𝘦𝘥𝘴.
+My teacher was a strict, no-nonsense older woman who rode a motorbike to class in 80s-style leotards and tights.

-- My own pain & injuries (from my yoga practice)
+My own pain & injuries

 𝘚𝘵𝘩𝘪𝘳𝘢 𝘴𝘶𝘬𝘩𝘢𝘮 𝘢𝘴𝘢𝘯𝘢𝘮: The posture should be steady & comfortable 💗🙏🏼